-If the practicing Christian client so desires, spiritual integration is offered as a way to incorporate and vivify the individual's Christian beliefs, in order that may become more relevant and helpful in his or her life, or in the life of the couple of which their are a part (see below).
+If the practicing Christian client so desires, spiritual integration is offered as a way to incorporate and vivify the individual’s Christian beliefs, in order that they may become more relevant and helpful in his or her life, or in the life of the couple of which they are a part (see below).

 No attempt at spiritual integration is made prior to obtaining the client’s consent.

 Spiritual integration in couples counseling

 It often occurs that one spouse is a Christian and the other is not, or that one spouse practices more fervently than the other.
 Recognizing this, spiritual integration may or may not be indicated.

 Therefore, no attempt at spiritual integration in couples counseling is made prior to obtaining each spouse’s consent.